 A complete medication reconciliation is completed for each patient by a licensed Conversio Health Pharmacist

-The Pharmacist contacts the patient's physician to develop a Collaborative Care Agreement outlining the most appropriate clinical regimen for the patient based upon their disease state, tolerance to specific medications
+The Pharmacist contacts the patient's physician to collaborate on the most appropriate clinical regimen for the patient based upon their disease state, tolerance to specific medications

-The patient is provided education regarding their disease state, the physician's orders and the proper use of the medication and delivery device if applicable
+The patient is provided education regarding their disease state, the physician's directions and the proper use of the medication and delivery device if applicable

 Patients are continuously monitored with the frequency of contact dictated by the initial risk assessment and following changes in disease status